-- BlackRock Asset Management Schweiz AG: BlackRock Fund Advisors; BlackRock Institutional Trust Company, N.A.; BlackRock Investment Management (Australia) Limited; BlackRock Investment Management (UK) Ltd; BlackRock Investment Management, LLC; and BlackRock Life Limited. - Based on a Schedule 13G/A filed on February 12, 2016, by FMR LLC.
-FMR LLC reported sole voting power as to 92,654 shares and sole dispositive power as to 4,525,602 shares. - Based on a Schedule 13G/A filed on February 4, 2016, by First Eagle Investment Management, LLC.
-First Eagle Investment Management, LLC reported sole voting power as to 3.949.024 shares and sole dispositive power as to 4.048,445 shares.
-The First Eagle Global Fund, a registered investment company for which First Eagle Investment Management, LLC acts as investment advisor, may be deemed to beneficially own 3,465,977 of such shares. - Based on a Schedule 13G/A filed on February 11, 2016, by The Vanguard Group, Inc. The Vanguard Group, Inc. reported sole voting power as to 69,391 shares, sole dispositive power as to 3,673,361 shares, and shared dispositive power as to 63,606 shares.
-Vanguard Fiduciary Trust Company, a wholly owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 60,806 shares as a result of its serving as the investment manager of collective trust accounts.
-Vanguard Investments Australia, Ltd., a wholly owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 11,385 shares as a result of its serving as investment manager of Australian investment offerings.
+- Based on a Schedule 13G/A filed on January 19, 2018, by BlackRock, Inc. BlackRock, Inc. reported sole voting power as to 7,853,500 shares and sole dispositive power as to 7,983,305 shares as the parent holding company or control person of BlackRock Life Limited; BlackRock International Limited; BlackRock Advisors, LLC; BlackRock (Netherlands) B.V.; BlackRock Fund Advisors; BlackRock Institutional Trust Company, National Association; BlackRock Asset Management Ireland Limited; BlackRock Financial Management, Inc.; BlackRock Japan Co., Ltd.; BlackRock Asset Management Schweiz AG; BlackRock Investment Management, LLC; BlackRock Investment Management (UK) Limited; BlackRock Asset Management Canada Limited; BlackRock Asset Management Deutschland AG; and BlackRock Investment Management (Australia) Limited. - Based on a Schedule 13G/A filed on February 9, 2018, by The Vanguard Group, Inc. The Vanguard Group, Inc. reported sole voting power as to 64,673 shares, shared voting power as to 17,499, sole dispositive power as to 4,748,294 shares, and shared dispositive power as to 68,485 shares.
+Vanguard Fiduciary Trust Company, a wholly owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 50,986 shares as a result of its serving as investment manager of collective trust accounts.
+Vanguard Investments Australia, Ltd., a wholly owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 31,186 shares as a result of its serving as investment manager of Australian investment offerings. - Based on a Schedule 13G/A filed on February 13, 2018, by FMR LLC.
+FMR LLC reported sole voting power as to 136,845 shares and sole dispositive power as to 3,224,546 shares.